Peeling Rambutan9781554471331 | Poetry

 A poetic travelogue, Gillian Sze's Peeling Rambutan meditates upon the rifts between immigrant parents and their Canadian-born children and the struggle of overlapping values which sometimes arises when we view the complexity of our heritage through the lens of the present.
 Rooted in Sze's first experience of Asia, these poems mingle the familiar spaces of her childhood home in Winnipeg with impressions of the distant villages of her parents' origins.
 The result is a complex exploration of the relationship between identity, place, and history.
 Landscape and language prove unstable, inhabited by ghosts and other echoes of passing time which leave indelible impressions on the poet.
 In such a world, a traveller is never wholly certain whether she is discovering an unexplored world or descending into memory, but Sze's lyrically-driven poems navigate confidently, mapping new terrain while remaining sensitive to the claims of the past.

-⌘ Shortlisted for the 2014 Quebec Writers' Federation A. M. Klein Prize for Poetry
+⌘ Finalist for the 2014 Quebec Writers' Federation A. M. Klein Prize for Poetry

 Read the first poem in the book in 37 tweets.